Nestlé Waters North America Know the Facts

 We are committed to the sustainable use of water in the communities where we live and operate.

 We monitor our operations each year and adjust as needed to help ensure our shared resources are protected.
 Selecting and managing our water sources is a thorough and meticulous process guided by a dedicated team of engineers, geologists, and hydrogeologists who rigorously monitor a variety of environmental elements, including habitat assessments, water levels, water flows, and water withdrawals.

 To demonstrate a deeper level of engagement and achievement in water stewardship that is needed to help preserve and protect freshwater ecosystems, we have committed by 2025 to certify all of our sites globally under the Alliance for Water Stewardship (AWS) Standard.
 The AWS Standard is the first of its kind globally to promote best practices in water stewardship that benefit communities and preserve local watersheds.
-As of August 2019, eight of our North American facilities have achieved AWS certification.
+As of March 2020, ten of our North American facilities have achieved AWS certification.

 Depleting water resources would put us out of business.